LoganZhao1997/website/_pages/about.md

 ## RESEARCH INTEREST
 My research interest lies in developing models and algorithms leveraging operations research and machine learning for real-world decision-making problems.
 I regard answering the following question as my academic goal: how to design learning-based approaches for large-scale system so that they can outperform traditional, optimization-driven methods?
 Overall, my research interests include

-**Methodology.** Stochastic and Robust Optimization, Cooperative and Competitive Multi-Agent Reinforcement Learning
+**Methodology.** Combinatorial Optimization, Multi-Agent Reinforcement Learning

 **Application.** Shared Mobility, Supply Chain